-Schools must not enter into any borrowing agreement unless the written permission of the Secretary of State has been obtained.
+Schools may only enter into any borrowing agreement when the written permission of the Secretary of State has been obtained (this includes the use of finance leases).
 This provision relates to borrowing from external financial institutions and not to internal loan schemes or borrowing from the LA as part of an agreed recovery plan.